The four operations on perverse motives: Main theorem

-\underline{Step 3} : By steps 1 and 2, the proposition is true if $f$ is an affine morphism.
-Indeed, if $f$ is affine then we can write $f=p\circ i$, where $i$ is a closed immersion and $p$ is the composition of a finite number of maps of the form $\bbA^1_Z\ra Z$.
+\underline{Step 4}: By steps 1 and 3, the proposition is true if $f$ is an affine morphism.
+Indeed, if $f$ is affine, then we can write $f=p\circ i$, where $i$ is a closed immersion and $p:E\ra Y$ is a vector bundle on $Y$.

-\underline{Step 4} : So far, we have constructed the $2$-functor $f\mapsto f_*^\sM$ on the category of quasi-projective $k$-schemes and affine morphisms, and we have shown that is right adjoint to the $2$-functor $f\mapsto f^*_\sM$.
-As in \cite[Proposition 7.1.1]{Morel-surQ}, we can extend this $2$-functor to the category of quasi-projective $k$-schemes and all morphisms using Be\u{i}linson's construction (see \cite[Section 3.4 ]{MR923133} and \cite[Theorem 8.10]{Shulman}).

-It remains to show that this extended $2$-functor is still right adjoint to the $2$-functor $f\mapsto f^*_\sM$.
-Every morphism $f:X\ra Y$ between quasi-projective $k$-schemes can be written as $f=pji$, where $i$ is a closed immersion, $j$ is an open immersion, and $p$ is a second projection $Z\times Y\ra Y$ with $Z$ smooth equidimensional.
-We already know the result for closed immersions, so we just need to prove it for $j$ and $p$.
-But the proof in these two cases is exactly the same as in \cite[Propositions 7.1.5 and 7.3.1]{Morel-surQ}. \end{proof}
+\underline{Step 5}: We now consider the case of an arbitrary morphism $f:X\ra Y$ in $(\Sch/k)$.
+By Jouanolou's trick (cf. Jouanolou's paper~\cite{Jouanolou}), there exists a vector bundle $E\ra X$ and an affine $E$-torsor $p:\widetilde{X}\ra X$.
+As $p$ is affine, we know the proposition for $p$ by step 3.
+Moreover, the unit $\Id\ra p_*^\sM p^*_\sM$ is an isomorphism; indeed, it suffices to show this after restricting to an open covering of $X$, so we may assume that the morphism $p$ is isomorphic to the second projection $\bbA^n\times X\ra X$, and then the result follows from point (3) of the proposition.
+As the unit of the adjunction $(p^*_\sM,p_*^\sM)$ is an isomorphism, the left adjoint $p^*_\sM$ is fully faithful.